(Article last updated: May 2, 2018)

 Here's info on what it is, how much it costs, who should plan to attend, and a suggested itinerary if you plan to go.

 What is Disney After Hours?

-Disney After Hours is a separately-ticketed event (meaning it's a ticket that is purchased separate from regular park tickets) that allows people to enter Magic Kingdom at 7 p.m. and stay until 11 p.m. or midnight (ending time varies by date).
+Disney After Hours is a separately-ticketed event (meaning it's a ticket that is purchased separate from regular park tickets) that allows people to enter Magic Kingdom at 7 p.m. and stay until midnight or 1 a.m. (ending time varies by date).

 There are a limited number of tickets sold which means one thing: no waits.

 Seriously, the park is almost empty and kind of eerily quiet.
 And you can walk on rides, meet characters, and enjoy treats and bottled beverages (they're included with the ticket!) as you walk through the park.

 Though the ticket allows you to enter at 7:00, the event doesn't begin until 9:00 which means you can do things between 7 and the event starting time that aren't available during the party.
 Most importantly, that includes fireworks and attractions that won't be open during the event.

 These are the dates the event is being offered in 2018: